 From 2004 to 2012, AMOCAT recipients were nominated and selected by the Tacoma Arts Commission.
-In 2013, the Tacoma Arts Commission collected nominations from the public and selected one finalist in each award category based on the breadth and depth of the nominee's community impact as well as the quality of work being done by the nominee.
+Starting in 2013, the Tacoma Arts Commission collects nominations from the public and selects one finalist in each award category based on the breadth and depth of the nominee's community impact as well as the quality of work being done by the nominee.

 There are three categories for recognition: Community Outreach by an Individual, Community Outreach by an Organization, and Arts Patron.
 Each exhibits vision, dedication, and action in creating a lively arts community in Tacoma.

 The Tacoma Arts Commission is seeking nominations for the 2014 AMOCAT Arts Awards.
 The three award categories are:

 - Community Outreach by an Individual - Community outreach, engagement and involvement in the arts in Tacoma by an individual

 - Community Outreach by an Organization - Community outreach, engagement and involvement in the arts in Tacoma by an organization